 The campus is an odd mixture of Indian architecture combined with remnants of an old ski lodge.
-They advertise different standards of accommodation including villas and rooms at the spa.
-Though our room was a comfort en-suite and we did have a TV we swore to never watch, 'freshman dorm' could still be an adequate description of our room.
+They advertise different standards of accommodation, including villas and rooms at the spa.
+Though our room was a comfort en-suite, and we did have a TV we swore to never watch, 'freshman dorm' could still be an adequate description of our room.
 Saying that, the room was clean and comfortable.
 The service providers, extremely friendly.
 There was a tea and water bar in the lobby of our building, and a kettle in the room.
-As far as ashrams go, I'm sure this is five-star.
+As far as ashrams go, I'm confident this is five-star.

 Guests can book into the Art of Living for one of their events, retreats or for individual stays.
 Our visit with them landed between two events, leaving the property rather empty of guests.

-This definitely impacted our stay as we often found ourselves alone.
+This definitely impacted our stay, as we often found ourselves alone.
 I imagine that the centre comes to life when there is an event on, and I would fully recommend booking a visit for a specific event.
 The classes on offer were sparse and lightly attended.

-For me that was a bit of a plus.
+For me, that was a bit of a plus.

-The dining hall was largely empty when we attended meals and the food was not as fresh as we were expecting.
+The dining hall was largely empty when we attended meals, and the food was not as fresh as we were expecting.
 It smacked a bit of a ghost town.

-Thats it?
+That's it?
 That is all you are going to say about the food?
 Or, should I say, the mush.

 No way!
 If they were available, we would have done it because you insist on doing every bloody thing on an activity menu.
-If they had walking on hot embers we would have done it and I would still be bitching.
+If they had walking on hot embers, we would have done it and I would still be bitching.

 The Shankara Ayurveda Spa provides Ayurveda retreats to bring people closer to an Ayurvedic lifestyle.
 They dive deep into the experience of Ayurveda through hands-on methods, Ayurveda treatments and personal consultations.

-The spa facilities were clean and comfortable but not plush.
+The spa facilities were clean and comfortable, but not plush.
 I enjoyed the Shirodhara Relaxation Therapy.
 Because of the profound effects this treatment has upon the consciousness, it is often called 'Bliss Therapy'.

-Shirodhara is the continuous pouring of warm oil in a slow steady stream on the forehead.
+Shirodhara is the continuous pouring of warm oil in a slow, steady stream on the forehead.
 This helps pacify the subtle aspects of the doshas: it nourishes the nervous system, promotes relaxation and tranquility, and improves mental clarity.

-Looking at the Shankara Ayurveda Spa section of the website, and their menu now, it looks very different than when we were there.
+Looking at the Shankara Ayurveda Spa section of the website, and their menu now, it looks very different from when we were there.
 In hind site, I wish that we had stayed at and focused on the Spa at the Art of Living.
 It would have been very interesting to learn about and enjoy the Ayurvedic process.

-In fairness I thought this was a chemically induced speech impediment.
+In fairness, I thought this was a chemically induced speech impediment.

-North Carolina is well known for it's natural beauty.
+North Carolina is well known for its natural beauty.
 Mountains feed lakes that feed rivers that are perfect, colloquially named, 'swimming holes'.
-And it was my Boone goal to find these holes, and jump off of rocks.
-At first opportunity we left our hill-top retreat and drove to the town's information centre to secure a map and locate the best local hole.
+And it was my Boone goal to find these holes, and jump off rocks.
+At first opportunity, we left our hill-top retreat and drove to the town's information centre to secure a map and locate the best local hole.
 Un-expectantly, we failed to secure swimming hole information at the information centre.
 It seemed no one in Boone knew Boone was famous for 'swimming holes'!